Fed leaves key rates unchanged, doesn't expect hike until 2022 | Gephardt Daily

-June 10 (UPI) — The Federal Reserve announced Wednesday it’s decided to leave interest rates unchanged, and near zero, after its latest policy meeting.
-Stocks surged on the news.
+June 11 (UPI) — The Federal Reserve announced Wednesday it’s decided to leave interest rates unchanged, and near zero, after its latest policy meeting.
+The Nasdaq Composite surged to a record high but other major indexes reported losses on the day.

 The Fed, which lowered rates twice in March as a result of the coronavirus pandemic, also said it doesn’t expect to raise the federal funds rate until at least 2022.

-The Dow Jones Industrial Average and S&P 500 rose on the announcement, erasing the day’s earlier losses.
-The Nasdaq Composite rose to new highs, gaining 0.9 percent.
+The Dow Jones Industrial Average and S&P 500 rose on the announcement but ended the day with losses as the Dow fell 229.09 points, or 0.84 percent, while the S&P 500 closed down 0.38 percent.
+The Nasdaq rose to new highs, gaining 0.67 percent, and closing above 10,000 points for the first time.

 “The disruptions to economic activity here and abroad have significantly affected financial conditions and have impaired the flow of credit to U.S. households and businesses,” the committee said in a statement.